bignellrp/footyapp/README.md

-To test the google sheet function you need to follow this [guide](https://developers.google.com/sheets/api/quickstart/python) to work with the google sheets api For this you need to have the creditials json and on the first run generate the token.pickle.
+To test the google sheet function you need to follow this [guide](https://developers.google.com/sheets/api/quickstart/python) to work with the google sheets api For this you need to have the credentials json and on the first run generate the token.pickle.

 You can use [this](https://github.com/bignellrp/footyapp/blob/main/Player%20Stats.xlsx) Excel file as